Strong stratifications and uniform Yomdin-Gromov parametrizations in valued fields with analytic structure: Stratification of analytic sets

-Since the rings $A_{0,m+n}^{\dagger}(K)$ of global analytic functions with one kind of variables have good algebraic properties (excellence, in particular), the canonical desingularization process on $(K^{\circ \circ})^{m+n}$, the open unit polydisc or open unit box in another terminology, and on each its translate contained in $M_{0}$, outputs certain global algebro-analytic objects.
+The rings $A_{0,m+n}^{\dagger}(K)$ of globally analytic functions with one kind of variables have good algebraic properties; excellence, in particular.
+Hence the canonical desingularization process on the open unit polydisc $(K^{\circ \circ})^{m+n}$ (and likewise on its translates in $M_{0}$) outputs certain global algebro-analytic objects.
 All successive admissible centers $C_{j}$ and manifolds $M_{j}$ are contained in the product $M_{0} \times \mathbb{P}^{N}(K)$ with some positive integer $N$, and over $(K^{\circ \circ})^{m+n}$ (and likewise over its translates) are defined by finitely many functions from

 being homogeneous forms with respect to the homogeneous co\-ordinates $(y_{0}:y_{1}: \ldots :y_{N})$ in $\mathbb{P}^{N}(K)$.